Chay Blyth: Business career

-Blyth founded a company named Challenge Business to organise the 1992/1993 British Steel Challenge in 1989.
+Blyth founded a company named Challenge Business to organise the 1992–1993 British Steel Challenge in 1989.
 This event allowed novices to sail around the world in a professionally organised race.
 After the British Steel Challenge, Global Challenge organized other Round the World yacht races.

-The British Steel Challenge was followed by two successive BT Global Challenge races in 1996/97 and 2000/01.
-However, a downturn in the sponsorship market meant that the 2004/2005 Global Challenge race set off without a title sponsor.
-In September 2007, Challenge Business went into administration, when Blyth had been unable to find a sponsor for the 2008–09 Global Challenge Race.
+The British Steel Challenge was followed by two successive BT Global Challenge races in 1996−1997 and 2000–2001.
+A downturn in the sponsorship market meant that the 2004–2005 Global Challenge race set off without a title sponsor.
+In September 2007, Challenge Business went into administration, when Blyth had been unable to find a sponsor for the 2008–2009 Global Challenge Race.

 While chairman of Challenge Business, Blyth was the mentor for Dee Caffari on her successful bid to be the first woman to sail around the world against the prevailing winds and currents in 2005–2006.

 As chairman of Inspiring Performance, Blyth also headed the board of directors of the train operating company First Great Western - Greater Western franchise.
 He became non-executive chairman of the franchise which was formed to run a new and enlarged service from 1 April 2006.
 The franchise combines the previous First Great Western, First Great Western Link and Wessex Trains franchises.